stollander33/docs/docs/users/user_guide.md

 ### Interfaces

-A set of interfaces can be launched as containers to help with many services:
+Some nterfaces can be launched as containers to help with many services, such as swaggerui to inspect OpenAPI specs and adminer to accesso PostgreSQL, MySQL/MariaDB and MongoDB

-- swaggerui
-- adminer for PostgreSQL, MySQL/MariaDB and MongoDB
-- flower for celery

 All interfaces can be executed by using the `rapydo run` command.